alexch/codelikethis/public/lessons/db/mongodb.md

 # Concept: Collection

-a *collection* holds documents
+A *collection* holds documents.

+Many collections can live in a *database*.

-this is analogous to a *table* in SQL
+This is analogous to a *table* in SQL.

 # Concept: Document